viktoriaz32/HealthTech-CRM-Sales-Tableau-Dashboard-PostgreSQL-ETL/README.md

 `sales_reps`: rep_id, name, region, hire_date, quota

 Note:
 The tables intentionally contain dirty data, which has been cleaned using pgAdmin and PostgreSQL.
-Out of the six tables, only two contain clean data: the `contacts` and `sales_reps` tables.
+Out of the six tables, only two contain clean data from the Python generation stage: the `contacts` and `sales_reps` tables.

 # Data Cleaning and Preparation with PostgreSQL
 ## Data Cleaning
+Data cleaning was performed using standard techniques such as identifying and correcting errors, removing duplicates, and standardizing value formats.

 ## Creating Views
 The robust volume of data made it impossible to merge all the tables -Tableau can handle a maximum of 1 million rows- therefore three views were created in pgAdmin.